Code-Institute-Submissions/Breakout-MS2/README.md

 - [Canva.com](www.canva.com) was used to design my README.md logo.
 - [Open Game Art](https://opengameart.org/content/breakout-brick-breaker-tile-set-free) + [Kenny Puzzle Pack Assets](https://www.kenney.nl/assets/puzzle-pack): I used both these free asset packs for my game assets.
-- [Phaser GitHub Assets:](https://github.com/photonstorm/phaser3-examples/tree/master/public/assets) Used for all other assets in the game -[Freesound.org](https://freesound.org/) I used freesound.org for all game audio assets
+- [Phaser GitHub Assets:](https://github.com/photonstorm/phaser3-examples/tree/master/public/assets) Used for all other assets in the game.
+- [Freesound.org](https://freesound.org/) I used freesound.org for all game audio assets

 ### Code

 - [Phaser 3 Project Template:](https://github.com/photonstorm/phaser3-project-template) This template provided the basic building blocks for the game, including the code written in the config.js file.
-- [Stackabuse Tutorial:](https://stackabuse.com/introduction-to-phaser-3-building-breakout/) I used this tutorial to build my first basic breakout game before starting my project.
+- [Stackabuse Tutorial:](https://stackabuse.com/introduction-to-phaser-3-building-breakout/) I used this tutorial to build my first basic breakout game before starting my project which I then used as the basic template to start building.
+Any code used has been heavily modified to suit the requirements and goals of this game.
 - [Switching between scenes:](https://www.thepolyglotdeveloper.com/2020/09/switch-between-scenes-phaser-game/) I used this tutorial to enable me to switch between scenes in the game when using the CDN instead of the uploaded project files I had used in the early part of developing the game.
 - [Phaser 3 Game Tutorial:](https://phaser.io/tutorials/making-your-first-phaser-3-game/part10) I used the code in this tutorial to create the parameters for the falling bricks within the game - the code was modified to suit this particular game.
 I also used this tutorial to build my first phaser 3 game as part of my prior learning before building the breakout clone.
 - [Stackoverflow:](https://stackoverflow.com/questions/57566322/how-do-i-scale-a-group-in-phaser-3) I used the instructions from this stackoverflow to set the scale/size of sprites within my game.